Optimizing your images is an important next step once you have found the ones you want to use on your page or post.

 Reduce the File Size

 When you shrink the dimensions of an image, you reduce its file size.
-If the maximum width of your website is, say, 1000 pixels, there’s no reason to upload an image that’s wider than 1000 pixels.
 I use Photoshop to do this, but there are other less expensive options: Gimp, Pixlr (I love this one!), PicMonkey (I have used this one plenty, but it is no longer free), Canva and more.

 Compress the Images